gperdrizet/bartleby/docker_setup_notes.md

 pip install -r requirements-dev.txt
 ```

 Pip fails when installing scipy - looks like the most recent version it can find is 1.10.1, while bitsandbytes asks for 1.11.4.
-Weird, that looks to the the current version on the scipy site.
+Weird, 1.10.1 looks to the the current version on the scipy site.
 Does that need a source build too?
 Gosh.
 Let's try just removing that version pin from the requirements-dev.txt.

 ```text
 pip install -r requirements-dev.txt